Bikeman868/Urchin/readme.md

 > Newtonsoft Json package to hydrate this class from this section of the config file.

 ## Server Features
-* Rules based configuration based on environment, machine, application and instance.
+* Rules based configuration based on environment, datacenter, machine, application and instance.
 * Centralized configuration management with REST API and configuration mananagement UI.
-* Urchin Client can pull config by polling the server at a URL that includes query string parameters to specify machine, application, environment and instance.
+* Urchin Client can pull config by polling the server at a URL that includes query string parameters to specify machine, datacenter, application, environment and instance.
 * Rules for determining environment from machine so that this is an optional parameter.
+* Rules for determining datacenter from environment, machine, application and instance so that this parameter is optional.
 * Variable declaration and substitution.
 * IP based security with administrator logon to override.
 * Versioning of rules with different versions active in each environment.